 List your top customer segments.
 Choose these segments based on who provides or will provide your business with the most revenue.

 What products and services are you offering?
 What value do they hold for your customers?

 - Revenue Streams

 List your top revenue streams.
-If you are doing work for free, include those services here as well.
+If you are doing work for free, be sure to include those services here as well.

 How are you communicating with your customers or clients?
 How do you share your value proposition?